 Déjeuner sur L'herbe seeks to encapsulate the modern world in a way appropriate to Manet's deliberate break with tradition.
 To make this distinction between the modern world and its predecessors, with their respective traditions, he chooses a deliberately 'classical' subject: the painting of nudes is a long held tradition in the art world.

 His primary concern is the problem of reconciling modernity - its fashions, societies, and obsessions - with the classical tradition of depicting nudes.
-His handling of the painting as a commentary on this problem is evidenced by its self-conscious resemblance to Raphael's Judgement of Paris (observe the profound similarity between the poses of Raphael's figures and Manet's).
-In the Louvre at the time Manet was painting Déjeuner was Concert Champêtre by the 16thcentury Venetian artist Giorgione, which also deals with a nude in the presence of men in contemporary dress.
+His handling of the painting as a commentary on this problem is evidenced by its self-conscious resemblance to Raphael's Judgment of Paris (observe the profound similarity between the poses of Raphael's figures and Manet's).
+In the Louvre at the time Manet was painting Déjeuner was Concert Champêtre by the 16th century Venetian artist Giorgione, which also deals with a nude in the presence of men in contemporary dress.
 Manet was surely familiar with these works (having seen Marcantonio Raimondi's engraving after the Judgement of Paris) and it is convenient to imagine that they must have influenced his choice of subject when making his departure from conservative traditions.

 The resemblance between his painting and Raphael's leads us to see Déjeuner as a firm statement of intent: he has taken a general, conventional subject and updated it to give it relevance to the modern world.
 That he chose such a provocative subject, which could so easily lead to offence, only intensifies the pageant of modernity that it displays.